 - Mini-scleral lenses vault over the whole corneal surface and rest on the anterior sclera.

 - Full scleral lenses are the largest in size and provide the most clearance between the back surface of the lens and the cornea.

-If you are interested in seeing if scleral lenses are right for you, our staff at Scleral Lens and Keratoconus Center At Eye Boutique Optometry help patients from all over Santa Clara or Sunnyvale, California.
-Dr. Somi Oh will provide a comprehensive evaluation and the highest level of care.
+If you are interested, contact Scleral Lens and Keratoconus Center At Eye Boutique Optometry to find out if scleral lenses are right for you.
+Our staff helps patients from all over Santa Clara and Sunnyvale, California, and Dr. Somi Oh will provide a comprehensive evaluation and the highest level of care.

 Scleral Lenses Provide More Comfort and Improved Vision